How Can Foot Surgery Improve My Life?

-It is the mission of Dr. Ebert and all our orthopedic specialists to use the latest in technology to provide the least-invasive treatment option possible while still achieving a rapid recovery.
+It is the mission of Dr. Cosculluela, Dr. Ebert, and all our orthopedic specialists to use the latest in technology to provide the least-invasive treatment option possible while still achieving a rapid recovery.

 We keep our patient's needs and goals as a top priority when developing custom treatment plans to heal their foot pain.
 If we recommend surgery, it is because other minimally invasive options have not, or would not, treat your pain.
 When you choose Orthopaedic Specialists of Austin, you can be sure you are receiving the exact care you need to get you feeling your best as quickly as possible.

-Reasons To Choose Dr. Ebert for Foot Surgery
+Reasons To Choose Our Experts for Foot Surgery

 Board-Certified and Fellowship-Trained

-Dr. Ebert, like all our orthopedic surgeons, has years of specialized training and education beyond med school and his residency that other local surgeons may not have.
-As a board-certified specialist, he also passed a difficult exam given by a board of distinguished doctors.
-Dr. Ebert is one of the most respected foot surgeons in Texas.
+Dr. Cosculluela and Dr. Ebert, like all our orthopedic surgeons, have years of specialized training and education beyond med school and residency that other local surgeons may not have.
+As board-certified specialists, they also passed a difficult exam given by a board of distinguished doctors.
+Dr. Cosculluela and Dr. Ebert are the most respected foot surgeons in Texas.

 A True Foot Expert

-Dr. Ebert is extremely knowledgeable about the complex system of nerves, bones, ligaments, tendons, and muscles that exist in our feet and ankles, and how injuries, deformities, and diseases like arthritis can cause pain and other issues.
+Dr. Cosculluela and Dr. Ebert are extremely knowledgeable about the complex system of nerves, bones, ligaments, tendons, and muscles that exist in our feet and ankles, and how injuries, deformities, and diseases like arthritis can cause pain and other issues.
 There is no need to see an outside podiatrist for diagnosis and treatment.
-Also, podiatrists may not have the surgical skills of Dr. Ebert.
+Also, podiatrists may not have the surgical skills of our experts.

 Foot Procedure Experience

 Other orthopedic practices may have general surgeons who perform a foot procedure a few times a year.
-Dr. Ebert only performs foot, toe, and ankle surgeries, meaning he may do several bunion removals or treatments to fix a broken toe in a week.
+Dr. Cosculluela and Dr. Ebert only performs foot, toe, and ankle surgeries, meaning he may do several bunion removals or treatments to fix a broken toe in a week.

 Advanced, Minimally Invasive Surgery

-Dr. Ebert uses the most advanced arthroscopic technology to make surgeries of the foot and ankle as minimally invasive and effective as possible.
+Dr. Cosculluela and Dr. Ebert use the most advanced arthroscopic technology to make surgeries of the foot and ankle as minimally invasive and effective as possible.
 This can reduce scarring, trauma to healthy bone and tissue, and recovery time.